Jordan profile - Timeline

 2014 November - Jordanian authorities arrest the deputy head of the country's Muslim Brotherhood organisation, in the first arrest of a major opposition figure in Jordan for several years.

-2015 February - Islamic State (IS) publishes a video purporting to show captured Jordanian pilot Muath Kasasbeh being burned alive.
-Jordan responds by stepping up its anti-IS air campaign, and executing prisoners.
+2015 February - Islamic State publishes a video purporting to show captured Jordanian pilot Muath Kasasbeh being burned alive.
+Jordan responds by stepping up its anti-Islamic-State air campaign and executing prisoners.

 European Union says it is providing 100 million euros ($113 million) in loans to Jordan to help it deal with the fallout from crises in Syria and Iraq.